rmikl/terraform_states/providers/aws/ec2-3/README.md

 * jump
 * prod

-from prod there will be possbility to use aws cli, with usage of IAM roles, role should be list ec2 instance
+from prod there will be possbility to use aws cli, with usage of IAM roles, role should be list ec2 instance,

+in this scenario i will use modules